Col. Littleton: Business

 He launched his label in 1987 from the third floor attic of his home, selling antique cufflinks to specialty stores such as Paul Stuart in New York City, that appreciated his eye for the interesting.
 He designed the packaging, creating the cross swords logo and Col. Littleton motif that would become his brand mark.

 From antique cufflinks he moved into pocket knives, which he designed using mother of pearl and bone.
 He offered customers the option to engrave the handle and/or bolsters.

 Over the years, the business has expanded into leather goods.
 Colonel's collection includes a diverse array of products including leather travel bags, briefcases, handbags, portfolios, journals, apparel, and beyond.
 Each item reflects his deep respect for tradition and dedication to craftsmanship.

+Personal life

+He married Norma Ann (Susie) Hobbs in 1975.